Retrospective Tools

 • AI is credit-gated — Premium ships 50 credits/mo, Pro 150; heavy use forces an upgrade

-• Only 4 built-in templates and no custom-template builder advertised
+• Only 4 built-in templates (custom builder fills the gap, but no template library)

 ← All comparisons